uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ### Flux Architecture

 In previous discussion, we mentioned reducer is also a concept in Redux.
-In fact, redux is an implementation of Facebook's flux architecture.
+In fact, Redux is an implementation of Facebook's flux architecture.

 Imagine you have a project with multiple React components.
 For these components, they sometimes need to interact with each other by passing props and states.
 Without redux, you can only have a top-down data passing from root component to each of the component that requires a parent state, and the entire graph forms a directed acyclic graph.
-However, with the introduction of the flux architecture, all the components' states can be centralized to a structure called "store"
+However, with the introduction of the flux architecture, all the components' states can be centralized to a structure called "store":

 ![vanilla state management without redux](images/no-redux.png)

 ![state management with redux](images/redux-tree.png)

-Imagine the Green Circle is the store, blue circle is the root component
+The Green Circle is the store, and blue circle is the root component.

 ![maybe redux has been a mistake all along](images/redux-meme.png)

 React Redux still remains the best tool for implementing the flux architecture for now.
 However, React has its own API for handling global state management - [Context API](https://reactjs.org/docs/context.html).
-With the introduction of `useContext`, this api becomes pretty easy to use in React.FC.
+With the introduction of `useContext`, this API becomes pretty easy to use in functional components.

 ### A Glimpse of useContext()